HOW TO KEEP YOUR PROPOSAL A SURPRISE

-If you’re planning on making the proposal a surprise, you want to make sure you have the correct ring size, and more importantly that she’ll love the ring!
-To pick out a ring she is sure to fall for, take her taste and her lifestyle into consideration.
+If you’re planning on making the proposal a surprise, you want to make sure you have the correct ring size, and more importantly that she’ll love the diamond ring!
+To pick out a diamond ring she is sure to fall for, take her taste and her lifestyle into consideration.
 Here are a few tips on getting the information you need without her suspecting a thing.

-If she has a few rings in her jewellery collection, sneak one away and take it to a local jewellery to have it sized.
+If she has a few diamond rings in her jewellery collection, sneak one away and take it to a local jewellery to have it sized.
 If borrowing a ring for so long is not possible, put the ring on your finger as far down as you can comfortably and mark your finger with a pen.
 A jeweller can then measure the mark to determine the correct ring size. alternatively, use our application Ring Sizing Chart.

 To figure what metal is best for your partner, notice the jewellery she currently wears.
 This will help you decide if she’d be more interested in yellow gold, white gold, or platinum.
 If it’s a toss up, GC Manufacturing Jewellery offers a selection of two-tone settings that might help make up your mind.

-Take her lifestyle into consideration when choosing an engagement setting.
+Take her lifestyle into consideration when choosing an a engagement ring.
 If she is active and always on the go, you might want to consider a solitaire setting such as the cathedral or contour setting, or select from one of our channel setting styles.
-Once you determine her ring size, metal, and style, choosing one of our engagement settings should be a cinch.
+Once you determine her ring size, metal, and style, choosing one of our diamond engagement rings settings should be a cinch.
 Properly evaluating this information should help you make a decision your future fiancée will be thrilled with, but don’t forget — your opinion counts as well!
 Now that you have learned how to choose a setting, read on to learn how to pick the perfect diamond for your setting.